Does Medicaid cover Ozempic?

 While a survey found that several states were considering adding Medicaid coverage of weight loss medications, studies show that only a limited number of states cover weight loss medications in Medicaid, with some states only covering the drugs for severe obesity, with comorbidity, or other conditions.

-Some state’s Medicaid programs cover weight loss medications like Wegovy (same active ingredient as Ozempic, semaglutide) and Saxenda (liraglutide), which are FDA-approved for chronic weight management.
+Some state Medicaid programs cover weight loss medications like Wegovy (same active ingredient as Ozempic, semaglutide) and Saxenda (liraglutide), which are FDA-approved for chronic weight management.

 What factors influence Medicaid coverage for Ozempic?

 Currently, most states do not cover Ozempic as a weight loss drug.
-Even if you are prescribed Ozempic for type 2 diabetes, there are certain conditions that must be met in order to get Medicaid coverage.
+Even if you are prescribed Ozempic for type 2 diabetes, certain conditions must be met to get Medicaid coverage.
 Some states may cover Ozempic if it’s on their preferred drug list, with certain clinical criteria such as:

 • A diagnosis of type 2 diabetes